nginxinc/nginx-gateway-fabric/examples/https-termination/README.md

 ## 3. Configure HTTPS Termination and Routing

-1. Create a secret with a TLS certificate and key:
+1. Create a Secret with a TLS certificate and key:
    ```
    kubectl apply -f cafe-secret.yaml
    ```

-   The TLS certificate and key in this secret are used to terminate the TLS connections for the cafe application.
+   The TLS certificate and key in this Secret are used to terminate the TLS connections for the cafe application.
    **Important**: This certificate and key are for demo purposes only.

 1. Create the `Gateway` resource: